Mago-RM/BrokeBuddy/README.md

 --

-#Bugs and Limitations
+#Limitations
-The Console Menu Playground in menu.py does not fully work anymore due to new changes to the data model
+The Console Menu Playground in menu.py does not fully work anymore due to new changes to the data model.